MicrosoftLearning/mslearn-postgresql/Instructions/Labs/19-perform-inference-azure-machine-learning.md

     );
     ```

-2. Next, run the following command in the `rentals` database to insert some new rental listing data.
+2. Next, run the following command in the `rentals` database to insert new rental listing data.

     ```sql
     INSERT INTO listings_to_price(host_is_superhost, host_has_profile_pic, host_identity_verified,